 The Javan leopard (Panthera pardus melas) is an endemic species to Java and currently classified as critically endangered species on IUCN Red List, since there possibly even less than 100 left in the wild (Ario et al., 2008).

 This is the result of pet trade, poaching, habitat loss and fragmentation but also due to a decline of prey which forces leopards to enter villages to find food, what causes animal-human conflicts.
 Erwin Willianto reported that since 2008 a total of 39 conflicts are recorded of which 9 individuals are known to be killed or died after capture and another 25 are in captivity on Java.
 Except the 10 conflict leopards that were evacuated to Cikananga all other leopards ended up to zoo’s in Java.
 Here they will certainly not be released back to their natural habitat.
+Currently the Javan Leopard Release Program is supported by our partners FOURS PAWS and the Lion Foundation (Stichting Leeuw).

 In early 2013 Wanicare and The Cikananga Wildlife Center addressed the growing concerns by developing the Javan Leopard Release Program.
 The program included habitat assessments and surveys, education-awareness programs and involvement of local community.
 Although a few habitat assessments were executed, no suitable release sites were found, due the lack of international support and insufficient manpower, the goals of the program were not reached.
 However, human-leopard conflicts are increasing, and there is an urgent need to take action for the survival of this species.